EducationalTestingService/skll/doc/run_experiment.rst

 min_feature_count *(Optional)*
 """"""""""""""""""""""""""""""

-The minimum number of examples for a which each feature must be nonzero to be included in the model.
+The minimum number of examples for which the value of a feature must be nonzero to be included in the model.
 Defaults to 1.

 .. _objective: